 KS1 YEAR A (2024-25) AUTUMN 1 SPRING 1 SUMMER 1 THEME Everyone Needs Good Neighbours We Are United Our extreme wild world KS1 Where in the world are we?
-Why is the world wonderful?
+(Field Work) Why is the world wonderful?
 Can we become meteorologists?
-(Field Work) KS2 What do we know about our European Where can maps take us?
-Can the Earth shake rattle and roll? neighbours?
-(Global) (Field work)
+KS2 What do we know about our European neighbours?
+Where can maps take us?
+(Global) (Field work) Can the Earth shake rattle and roll?